Code Support Agent¶

 need the mcp extra:

-The package is lazytoolkit (PyPI); the import root is lazytools.
+The package is lazytoolkit (installed from GitHub — see Install); the import root is lazytools.
 The two

 CLIs are not Python packages — install them separately and make sure